The writer is a creative content strategist who loves to write about global entertainment and issues concerning Africa.

 Karun started singing in her teenage years on Camp Mulla, where she was able to gather a large following with her fellow group members.
-After the group’s unexpected split in 2013, she moved to Boston, USA to further her studies.
+After the group’s unexpected split in 2013, she moved to Boston to further her studies.

 If you are a major fan of Karun like me, please read on to the end to know much more about the beautifully talented Kenyan songstress.